Repopulation of wolves in Midwestern United States: Wisconsin

 In response to the February hunt in Wisconsin, the Great Lakes Indian Fish & Wildlife Commission, a treaty rights group representing 11 Ojibwe tribes in Wisconsin, Minnesota and Michigan, sent a letter requesting that the U.S. Fish & Wildlife Service reconsider the decision to delist wolves.
 They also opposed the second 2021 Wisconsin hunt that was scheduled for November 6.
 They thought the "modest population" should be given time to recover from the "brutal hunt in February during the wolves' breeding season".
 The WDNR scientists proposed a 130-wolf limit for the fall season.
 The National Resources Board (NRB), which is the policy-setting board for the WDNR, approved a quota of up to 300 wolves.
 Scientists recommended a lower number as the swift removal of wolves from the state twice in one year would likely harm their natural reproduction process.
-The Ojibwe tribes seek to protect the wolves and contend that the NRB has willfully acted to nullify the Ojibwe Tribes’ share by approving the higher quota.
+The Ojibwe tribes seek to protect the wolves and contend that the NRB has willfully acted to nullify the Ojibwe Tribes' share by approving the higher quota.
 Six Ojibwe tribes filed a lawsuit in federal court in September saying that in setting the quota the NRB purposefully and knowingly discriminated against the Ojibwe Tribes by acting to nullify their share and that the board failed to use sound biological principles in establishing the quota.
 The WDNR went with their original 130-wolf limit determination.
 Ojibwe tribes claimed 56 of the quota in the Ceded Territory for the fall 2021 season.
 Non-tribal hunters were allocated 74 wolves total amongst the six zones within the state.
 A temporary injunction, issued on October 22 in a legal challenge brought by coalition of wildlife advocacy groups, halted the season two weeks before it was set to begin.
 The Dane County Circuit Court judge stated that the WDNR had failed to create permanent regulations enacting the law which created the hunting season.
 While the law is constitutional on its face, the department must follow the regulatory process.
 The WDNR must implement updated regulations on determining quotas and the number of licenses it issues and complete the ongoing update to the wolf management plan with new wolf population goals in order for the injunction to be lifted.
 The six Ojibwe tribes, that had filed a lawsuit in September, requested and failed to get the federal judge to issue a preliminary injunction to prevent the state from holding a hunt in the event the temporary injunction is overturned on appeal.
-In February 2022, the WDNR announced that the state is no longer allowed to have a wolf-hunting season as a judge has ordered federal protections for gray wolves to be restored under the Federal Endangered Species Act.
-Permits that had been issued to landowners experiencing wolf conflicts were no longer valid for the lethal removal of wolves.
-The WDNR in 2022 conducted a social science survey of public attitudes toward wolves in Wisconsin as part of the update of the wolf management plan.
-The updated plan was released in November 2022.